ABC Real Estate School

 What is the advantage of being a broker/salesperson rather than a salesperson?

 A broker/salesperson has already passed the broker's state examination rather than the salesperson's state examination.
-If they want to become a broker in the future, after they obtain the 2-years full-time experience, they do not need to sit for the state examination, because they have already successfully passed the state examination.
-They need only apply to become a broker.
-They can also manage an office.
+If the licensee wants to become a broker in the future, after he/she obtains the 2-years full-time experience, the applicant does not need to sit for the state examination, because he/he has already successfully passed the state examination.
+The licensee needs to apply for an upgrade to become a broker.
+In addition, a broker-salesperson with 2-years experience can also manage an office for a broker or owner-developer.

 Back to Top